RinHizakura/kmemsnoop/README.md

 execution.

-With the `memwatch` tool, you can easily install a hardware breakpoint/watchpoint in Linux kerenl, as long as it is supported for your platform.
+With the `memwatch` tool, you can easily install a hardware breakpoint/watchpoint in Linux kernel, as long as it is supported for your platform.
 This enable to trace/debug the running Linux kernel without KGDB or hardware debugger.